What to bring for your Lofoten adventure: Spring, summer, fall and winter. Pack like a Norwegian – and see our recommended clothing and gear.

 • Shell pants (Gore-Tex or similar), to wear if it rains or is super windy.
 Example: Arc’teryx Beta AR pants.

 • Warm jacket to use under the shell or on its own.
-Typically fleece, primaloft or similar.
+Typically fleece, primaloft, light down, or similar.
 A hood is nice.
 Example: Arc’teryx Atom LT.

 • Hiking pants, typically cotton or some other quite light-weight material.
 Should fit under the shell pants.
 Example: Patagonia Venga.